hashicorp/terraform-website/content/source/docs/enterprise/migrate/workspaces.html.md

 - A TFE user account which is a member of your organization's owners team, so you can create workspaces.
 - A [user API token][user-token] for your TFE user account configured using your [CLI configuration file][cli-credentials].
 (Organization and team tokens will not work; the token must be associated with an individual user.)

-## Step 2: Stop Terraform Runs
+## Step 3: Stop Terraform Runs

 However you currently run Terraform to manage this infrastructure, stop.
 Let any current runs finish, then make sure there won't be more.

 This might involve locking or deleting CI jobs, restricting access to the state backend, or just communicating very clearly with your colleagues.

-## Step 3: Prepare Your Terraform Working Directory
+## Step 4: Prepare Your Terraform Working Directory

 In your shell, go to the directory with the Terraform configuration you're migrating.

+First, ensure the necessary state data is present.

 - If you've already been doing Terraform runs in this directory, you should be ready to go.
 - If you had to retrieve state files from elsewhere, copy them into the root of the working directory and run `terraform init`.
 - If you use a remote backend and had to check out a fresh working directory from version control, run `terraform init`.

+Next, **switch to a non-default workspace** by running `terraform workspace select <NAME>`.
+The migration process will fail if the special `default` workspace is currently active.

+~> **Important:** If you previously used a combination of named workspaces and the special `default` workspace, you must migrate the `default` workspace separately by following the instructions to [migrate a single workspace](./index.html).
+Before proceeding any further, back up the default workspace's state data to a safe place outside the working directory.

-## Step 4: Edit the Backend Configuration
+## Step 5: Edit the Backend Configuration

 If the Terraform configuration has an existing backend block, delete it now.